Jezail: Features

-The main weakness of jezail was low rate of fire: it fired one shot each two or three minutes, in comparison to two or three shot per minute by a musket.
-This made it unsuitable during offensive action, while a deadly weapon as a sniper weapon in the mountains, as well as against advancing forces in open battlefield.
-In an attack, a soldier carried two or three jezails on his horse and after shooting with them, would return to a safe distance to reload, or proceed with hand-to-hand combat.
+The main weakness of the jezail was its low rate of fire: it fired one shot every two or three minutes, in comparison to two or three shots per minute by a musket.
+This made it unsuitable during offensive action, while being deadly as a sniper weapon in the mountains, as well as against advancing forces on an open battlefield.
+In an attack, a soldier carried two or three jezails on his horse and, after shooting them, would either return to a safe distance to reload or proceed with hand-to-hand combat.

 Although jezails were mostly smoothbore weapons, some had their barrels rifled, which, combined with the barrel's long length, made it a very accurate weapon for its time.

 The lock and trigger mechanism was either a matchlock or a flintlock.
-Due to the complexity of the latter and difficulty of manufacture, many jezails used the lock mechanism from captured or broken Brown Bess muskets.
+Due to the complexity and difficulty of manufacture of the latter, many jezails used the lock mechanism from captured or broken Brown Bess muskets.

 A unique feature of the jezail was the handmade stock, which had a distinctive curve and was intricately decorated.
 The role of the curve is debated.
 It may have made the stock lighter while still being able to be fired from the shoulder safely.
 It also allows firing by grasping the weapon near the trigger, like a pistol, while the curved portion is tucked under the forearm (as opposed to being held to the shoulder), allowing firing with one hand while mounted.
 In this case the flash pan is dangerously too close to the face and the aiming would also be more difficult, therefore this method was probably used only while mounted.
 The weapon could otherwise be fired from a forked A-shaped rest (which is common in Central Asia), a horn, or a metal bipod, which further improved accuracy.